 The Oxford E-Research Centre web site has details of various e-science projects that Oxford University os also involved with.

-For the big picture and overview please see The Anatomy of the Grid: Enabling Scalable Virtual Organizations
+For the background to the fundemental design ideas of Grid Computing see The Anatomy of the Grid: Enabling Scalable Virtual Organizations